PKS 2052−474: Description

 PKS 2052−474 is very variable on the electromagnetic spectrum.
-It is noted for its increasing gamma-ray activity as indicated on 9 August 2009, where it reach a high state with a gamma-ray flux measurement of 8.7 ± 1.6 x 10^{-7} photons cm^{-2} s^{-1}, detected by Fermi Gamma-ray space Telescope, which was more than a factor of 4.
+It is noted for its increasing gamma-ray activity as indicated on 9 August 2009, where it reach a high state with a gamma-ray flux measurement of 8.7 ± 1.6 × 10^{−7} photons cm^{−2} s^{−1}, detected by Fermi Gamma-ray space Telescope, which was more than a factor of 4.
 It also underwent two minor flares between June and July 2009, with its flux increasing upwards to 15.6 magnitude in R-bands by 21 July, followed by an outburst in August.
-On 2 March 2020, it was found in an elevated gamma-ray emission state with its flux measured as 1.2 ± -0.2 x 10^{-6} photons cm^{-2} s^{-1} making this the highest daily flux detected in this source.
+On 2 March 2020, it was found in an elevated gamma-ray emission state with its flux measured as 1.2 ± −0.2 × 10^{−6} photons cm^{−2} s^{−1} making this the highest daily flux detected in this source.
 Data from a light curve, have showed PKS 2052−474 has two flaring periods, occurring in February and June 2009, but absence of significant emission line variability.

 The source of PKS 2052−474 is compact.
 Very Long Baseline Interferometry imaging at 8.4 GHz, have shown the object has a prominent radio core measuring 0.38 Jansky and a jet component located at a distance of 0.7 milliarcseconds with a position angle of -66°.
 At 4.8 GHz, imaging showed the source has the same core with the weakest feature interpreted as a secondary component appearing 8 milliarcseconds to the east, likely interpreted as an imaging artifact.
 A two-sided jet is seen emerging from the core region on arcsecond scales while first-epoch imaging results showed there is a weak jet towards west direction.

 PKS 2052−474 has been used as a Molonglo calibrator.
 When observed by the Molonglo Observatory Synthesis Telescope, the source is found to have a steep radio spectrum at a low frequency.
 However, it then flattens when reaching high frequencies prompting astronomers to classify it as variable on a time scale amongst 17 other sources.
 This is suggested by scintillation in interstellar medium rather caused by intrinsic effects on the source.
-A lower limit has also been calculated for the object with a brightness temperature of 2 x 10^{11} K, based on an upper limit of the source's angular size.
+A lower limit has also been calculated for the object with a brightness temperature of 2 × 10^{11} K, based on an upper limit of the source's angular size.
 There is evidence PKS 2052−474 has quasi-periodic periodicity of 637 days, making it a candidate quasar with a binary supermassive black hole.
-An accretion disk temperature of 1.23 (± 0.33) x 10^{4} K and disk luminosity of 1.29 (± 1.68) x 10^{46} erg s^{-1} has been calculated for PKS 2052−474.
+An accretion disk temperature of 1.23 (± 0.33) × 10^{4} K and disk luminosity of 1.29 (± 1.68) × 10^{46} erg s^{−1} has been calculated for PKS 2052−474.